cividi/whitepaper/README.md

 # Abstract

+In order for planning and urban development to continue to enable sustainable cities worth living in, despite a growing population, increasing traffic and the politically demanded internal densification, they must become participative, evidence-based and smart.
+Digitalisation offers new possibilities for analysing and involving the population.
+In cooperation with partners from administration, academia and industry, Cividi creates the basis for the participatory development and better use of urban spaces and infrastructure instead of having to build expensive new ones.

 From the citizen's perspective, there is a growing awareness that relationships with the urban planning field should be more transparent, open, cooperative, actively managed and predictable.
 This is reflected in the dynamics of city planning and politics, concerned with ensuring citizen involvement.
 Participatory urbanism enables forward-thinking architects, planners, engineers and policymakers to work on data science problems together with the wider citizenry - generating shared insights into what truly makes a city tick, and legitimately addressing many of these core concerns.

 To enable this, new platforms are being built for organizations to connect to their stakeholders, bringing a fresh and transparent approach to negotiations, building a sustainable connection to customers around shared interests.
 Open source and web accessible tools are making it possible to overcome cost and digital literacy barriers. _Urbanists_ are citizens empowered by public data infrastructure, who are willing to consult information sources to form opinions and help to make better decisions about the future of their city.